toolstack/git-to-wp-plugin-dir-release-script/README.md

 If everything is ok, you MUST type in "YES", all in capitals and then hit enter.

-The script will then commit the changes to the SVN tree and you may be prompted for your SVN password (you may be prompted twice, once for the commit and once for the tag).
+The script will then commit the changes to the SVN tree and you may be prompted for your SVN password (possibly twice, once for the commit and once for the tag).

 ## Configuration